dasanurag/dasanurag.github.io/_pages/about.md

 I have also worked in [Idea Cellular Limited](http://www.ideacellular.com/), as a BSS Engineer.
 Some of my key roles included ensuring seamless performance of all 2G and 3G sites, installing new and upgrading existing microwave links between sites and ensuring all site related outages are dealt with at the earliest.

-Apart from this, I'm also a chess enthusiast and frequent online platforms such as lichess and chess.com, for a game or two.
+Apart from this, I'm also a chess enthusiast and frequent online platforms such as lichess and chess.com.